top of page

 Screen Shot 2020-10-06 at 2.11.51 PM.png

-Left: Pictures of the experiment setup at the Ellen Browning Scripps Memorial Pier during August 2019.
-Right: A comparison of GNSS-IR water levels (Hr, top) and significant wave height (Hs, bottom) measurements using GPS, GLONASS and Galileo constellations and traditional tide and wave gauge records (blue continuous lines).
+Left above: Picture of the experiment setup at the Ellen Browning Scripps Memorial Pier during August 2019.
+Right above: A comparison of GNSS-IR water levels (Hr, top) and significant wave height (Hs, bottom) measurements using GPS, GLONASS and Galileo constellations and traditional tide and wave gauge records (blue continuous lines).
 The tide and wave gauges are located next to the GNSS antenna.
 GNSS-IR RMS errors of 9 cm and 13 cm are achieved for water levels and wave measurements, respectively.

 Social media videos and citizen science revealing enigmatic tsunamis